eba-ts/tradeshift-app-samples/java-springboot/README.md

 4. Update on the Tradeshift app Main URL.

-5. Check that app runs correctly,  go to the  `https://your_app_uri.com/health` , you can see the next message `{"status":"UP"}`  that means that app successfully started.
+5. Health monitoring - Go to the  `https://your_app_uri.com/health`.
+If you get 200 and see payload `{"status":"UP"}` that means the app is up and running.

 # Notes

 - This sample has no database connected.
 For production level application you would likely to use database.
-- Heroku automatically configure necessary data for the HTTPS protocol.
+- Heroku apps runs under HTTPS automatically.